Product Design Consultancy-Vision Engineering-Design.jpg

-Vision Engineering partnered with Alloy to design Lynx EVO—an advanced stereo microscope that enhances comfort and focus during prolonged use.
-With its patented eyepiece-less design, Lynx EVO reduces visual fatigue while delivering high-precision 3D imaging.
-We developed intuitive, low-effort controls and ergonomic mechanisms to optimise usability without disrupting workflow.
-The result is a refined user experience that supports accuracy, comfort, and productivity in high-stakes inspection environments—from aerospace to luxury manufacturing.
+Vision Engineering partnered with Alloy to design Lynx EVO—an advanced stereo microscope that improves comfort and focus during prolonged inspection.
+Its patented eyepiece-less design reduces visual fatigue while delivering high-precision 3D imaging.

 Magnification offering